HyperAgents/hmas/CONTRIBUTING.md

 * add in PR process when we close the issue i.e. when it seems there is a consensus and capture the consensus and rationale in the ontology itself
 * add in the PR process that you must keep a record summarizing the reflections in your PR by making a link toward the issue that is related and how to do that.
 * take from polifonia the methodology to create a new story ??
+* considering specifical files that refers all stories
+* should we consider a set of peoples with roles and stories in our approach ?

 When contributing to this repository, please first discuss the change you wish to make :
 1. by opening an issue before by following the rules how to open an issue ;